andrlik/django-quotes/docs/quickstart.md

 ## Usage

 By default, django-quotes provides access via the admin site, and provides a set of basic views for managing the quotes and associated data.
-See [Managing Quotes](managing_quotes.md) for more information.